 In all age groups, pain is a clinical symptom that disrupts the quality of life.
 Pain according to the International Association for the Study of Pain; It is defined as "sensorial, unpleasant, emotional sensation and behavior related to the subjective, primitive protective experience of the human being in the past, whether or not connected to a strong tissue destruction, originating from a specific region of the body".

 As in adults, patients in the pediatric age group are also susceptible to painful interventions.
 However, it is also known that these patients are inadequate in approaching pain.
 It is suggested that the most important reason for these inadequacies is the treatment of wrong ideas among clinicians.
-These are the fact that the neonatal nervous system does not feel pain due to immobilization, the severity of pain in children and the use of opioids have a higher dependency potency.
+These are the fact that the neonatal nervous system does not feel pain due to immobilization, the severity of pain in children and the use of o have a higher dependency potency.
 Acute pain is an important problem as children have various chronic pain syndromes.
 Particularly posttraumatic and interventional acute pain is an important problem in the emergency department and in the intensive care unit.

 In adults, the measurement of pain and responses to pain have been studied more.
 However, recent studies have shown that pediatric age groups also have similar physiological and behavioral changes in adults.
 Children respond to different severe painful stimuli in parallel to adults.